Anemone Reef Phuket’s Seahorse City

-The dive will usually start at the mooring line, after leaving the mooring line you’ll quickly descend to 18 – 24m depending on your certification level.
-Under the deeper ledges at the bottom of the reef you may find some bamboo sharks and if you’re lucky a leopard shark resting on the sand.
+The dive will usually start at the mooring line.
+After leaving the mooring line you’ll quickly descend to 18 – 24m depending on your certification level.
+Under the deeper ledges at the bottom of the reef you may find some bamboo sharks.
+If you’re lucky you may spot a leopard shark resting on the sand.
 Then a slow upward spiral around the dive sites looking out for all the special creatures on the way.

-At the South end of the dive site there is a narrow channel, this for some reason is a favourite hangout for tigertail seahorses, quite often we can find three or four clinging to the rock walls of the channel.
-These bright yellow critters (or sometimes a drab brown..) are a favourite for photographers but please show a bit of restraint when using the flash.
+At the South end of the dive site there is a narrow channel.
+This for some reason is a favourite hangout for tigertail seahorses.
+Quite often we can find three or four clinging to the rock walls of the channel.
+These bright yellow critters are a favourite for photographers but please show a bit of restraint when using the flash.

-A school of juvenile chevron barracuda and large schools of different snapper species hang just above the rocks or tightly bunched against them if there is a bit of current, it’s also the only site where we regularly see a school of large mouth mackerel, these bizarre bright silver fish swim around with mouths agape scooping up plankton.
+A school of juvenile chevron barracuda and large schools of different snapper species hang just above the rocks or tightly bunched against them if there is a bit of current.
+Anemone Reef is the only site where we regularly see a school of large mouth mackerel.
+These bizarre bright silver fish swim around with mouths agape scooping up plankton.
 As you continue you around the reef look in holes and cracks for many species of moray, shrimp and colourful nudibranch.

-The safety stop is really nice, the water is generally much clearer near the surface and you can just hover above the reef watching the damsels and clownfish play in the swaying anenomes.
+The safety stop on Anemone Reef is really nice.
+The water is generally much clearer near the surface and you can just hover above the reef watching the damsels and clownfish play in the swaying anemones.
 Occasionally a big giant barracuda comes to get cleaned at the top of the reef and you can observe the brave cleaner wrasse picking out leftovers from in between the huge teeth.

-This small pinnacle isn’t dived as often as it should be in favour of it’s more famous neighbour – Shark Point which is only a few hundred meters away.
-Local Dive Thailand schedule Anemone Reef for Mondays and we may visit as part of the Phi Phi day trip if Shark Point is to busy and the current is mild.
-If you want to have a good look at our tigertail seahorses then contact Local Dive Thailand to arrange a great day out!
+This small pinnacle isn’t dived as often as it should be in favour of its more famous neighbour – Shark Point which is only a few hundred meters away.
+We may visit as part of the Phi Phi day trip if Shark Point is to busy and the current is mild.
+If you want to have a good look at our seahorses then contact us to arrange a great day out!